-Floyd has served as Associate Editor for Frequencies: an online genealogy of spirituality.
-Floyd has also completed internships at the Peabody Essex Museum in Salem, MA, Galeria Blanca Soto in Madrid, Spain, the Toledo Museum of Art in Toledo, OH, and at the Art Institute of Chicago.
+Prior to joining the MAVCOR team, Floyd served as Associate Editor for Frequencies: an online genealogy of spirituality.
+She is the recipient of the Thoma Foundation Research and Travel Award for Spanish Colonial Art, the American Catholic Historical Association's John Tracy Ellis Dissertation award, and the Denver Art Museum's Alianza-Mayer Fellowship.
 She has been awarded two FLAS fellowships for the study of Quechua and Portuguese, and a Tinker grant for research on colonial Peruvian print culture.
-She is the recipient of the American Catholic Historical Association's John Tracy Ellis Dissertation award.
-She has also received residential fellowships from the John Carter Brown, Beinecke, and Lilly Libraries.
+She is also the recipient of residential fellowships from the John Carter Brown, Beinecke, and Lilly Libraries.